 In Colorado, you can open probate formally or informally and close probate formally or informally.
 If a person dies with a will, they are considered to die testate, but if they die without a will, they will be considered to have died intestate.
 The Colorado State Website has helpful guides, instructions, and forms to help people navigating the process.

-For more information on Trust Planning In The State Of Colorado, a free 30 minute consultation is your next best step.
-Get the information and legal answers you are seeking by calling (720) 943-6606 today.
+For more information on Trust Planning In The State Of Colorado, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (720) 588-3385 today.